How To Build A Schedule That Works, Even With Constant Interruptions

 This is something that we paid close attention to as kids when we were seeing a reading specialist.
 (Yep, I said it.
 Your girl is dyslexic….
 Funny how life works out.
 Now I make an income using my words.)

-This doesn’t work all the time but if you are trying to do a task that requires math or writing, if at all posible hold off until your mind is ready to do them.
+This doesn’t work all the time, but if you are trying to do a task that requires math or writing, if at all possible, hold off until your mind is ready to do them.
 You will have an uphill battle if you force things.

-For example, there are days when my mind is focused, and I can write all day long.
+For example, there are days when my mind is focused, and I can write straight through all of nap time.
 Then there are other days when I can’t focus for nothin’.
 In those cases, your brain is fighting for its own way.
 You might be better off switching gears and doing a different productive task that you had planned for a later day.

 That is the beauty of creating your own schedule and being a stay-at-home wife.
 You have the option to do that.